ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Value:
-: As per {{-json}}, a structure complying to the generic data model of JSON, i.e., composed of components such as containers, namely JSON objects and arrays, and atomic data, namely null, true, false, numbers, and text strings.
+: As per {{-json}}, a structure complying to the generic data model of JSON, i.e., composed of components such as structured values, namely JSON objects and arrays, and primitive data, namely numbers and text strings as well as the special values null, true, and false.

 Member:
 : A name/value pair in an object.
 (Not itself a value.)